Dr Richard Dune

 Staff and managers can have a sense of job security and satisfaction that comes with access to high-quality training, including feeling confident that their skills are up-to-date.
 While there is no data on the effects of statutory and mandatory training on staff morale, studies by the National Institute for Health Research (NIHR) indicate a clear connection between confidence and training.

-Surveys revealed that those working in high-morale workplaces had more positive things to say about training than those in low-morale environments.
+Surveys also revealed that those working in high-morale workplaces had more positive things to say about training than those in low-morale environments.
 In most cases, health and social care managers are enthusiastic about promoting training to enhance standards and boost morale.

 Supporting professional standards in practice